matteoalessiocarrara/readability/README.md

 ## Using the header##

 Just include header file in C source code, then you can use new type definitions and macros

 ## Achievement ##

 Achievement is to get better visiblity in C source code.

 ## Inspiration ##

-This was inspired from : ["The Zen of Python"](https://www.python.org/dev/peps/pep-0020/):
+This was inspired from: ["The Zen of Python"](https://www.python.org/dev/peps/pep-0020/):

 > Beautiful is better than ugly.
   Explicit is better than implicit.